jgrygierek/BatchEntityImportBundle/README.md

 #### Additional data

-If you want add some specific data to the rendered view, just override these methods in your controller:
+If you want to add some specific data to the rendered view, just override these methods in your controller:

 ```php
 protected function prepareSelectFileView(FormInterface $form): Response